Maser Laboratory: Scientific Background

 Learn about the Maser Lab's current research on autosomal dominant polycystic kidney disease and polycystin-1.

 Autosomal dominant (AD) polycystic kidney disease (PKD) is the most common genetic cause of end-stage renal failure.
 ADPKD is primarily characterized by the development and enlargement of hundreds of fluid-filled cysts that arise from epithelia-lined tubules within both kidneys.
 Cystic epithelial cells exhibit abnormal phenotypes that include increased proliferation, transepithelial fluid secretion, extracellular matrix deposition and apoptosis.

 ADPKD is a systemic disease associated with cysts in the liver, cerebral aneurysms, hypertension, cardiac valve abnormalites, left ventricle hypertrophy and endothelial dysfunction.

-Mutations within the PKD1 gene, encoding polycystin-1 (PC-1) protein, account for 85% of ADPKD cases, while the remainder are due to mutations within the PKD2 gene encoding polycystin-2 (PC-2).
-Although ADPKD is inherited in a dominant fashion, it is thought to have a recessive mechanism at the cellular level, requiring a second somatic mutation within either gene to lead to cyst initiation.
-PC1 activates multiple signaling pathways, while PC-2 is a non-selective cation channel.
+Mutations within the PKD1 gene, encoding polycystin-1 (PC1) protein, account for 85% of ADPKD cases, while the remainder are due to mutations within the PKD2 gene encoding polycystin-2 (PC2).
+Although ADPKD is inherited in a dominant fashion, cyst initiation is thought to require the functional level of either PC1 or PC2 protein to drop below a critical threshold.